ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

-Here we describe the basic theory of the radiation transfer model for the case of a single homogenous canopy, and in the next section we discuss how this is applied to the multi layer multi PFT canopy in the CLM(ED) implementation.
+Here we describe the basic theory of the radiation transfer model for the case of a single homogenous canopy, and in the next section we discuss how this is applied to the multi layer multi PFT canopy in the FATES implementation.
 The code considers the fractions of a single unit of incoming direct and a single unit of incoming diffuse light, that are absorbed at each layer of the canopy for a given solar angle (:math:`\alpha_{s}`, radians).
 Direct radiation is extinguished through